Saving and planning for retirement in your 20s, 30s, 40s, 50s and beyond

 Mind your RMDs

-If you have a 401(k) plan, IRA, or other qualified retirement plan, the IRS requires that you take a required minimum distribution (RMD) from such accounts when you reach a certain age.
-The age at which an individual must start taking RMDs (“RMD Age”) depends on the individual’s date of birth (for example, if born after 1950, but before 1960, the RMD Age is 73).3
+If you have a 401(k) plan, IRA, or other qualified retirement plan, the IRS requires that you take a required minimum distribution (RMD) from such accounts when you reach age 73.

 If you are over 59½ but have not yet reached RMD Age, you may want to “smooth out” the distributions.
-This means taking distributions from certain employer retirement plans and IRAs earlier in retirement (prior to reaching RMD Age) to lower account balances, which may help to prevent RMDs resulting in higher income levels (that could push you into a higher tax bracket) in any given year.4
+This means taking distributions from certain employer retirement accounts earlier in retirement (prior to reaching RMD Age) to lower account balances, which may help to prevent future RMDs resulting in higher income levels (that could push you into a higher tax bracket) in any given year.4

 Look for growth potential